ADHD in Children: Symptoms, Evaluations & Treatments

 Any ADHD evaluation worth its weight will begin by critically analyzing many aspects of the patient’s daily life, such as learning, memory, cognitive functioning, executive functioning, reasoning, social functioning, verbal and non-verbal communication.
 For children, the testing should include an intelligence test (IQ), and may also gauge math, reading, and writing skills.

-This information is gathered through a clinical interview, plus a thorough review of the child’s and the family’s medical history, various parent and/or teacher rating scales, and neuropsychological testing.
+This information is gathered through a clinical interview, plus a thorough review of the child’s and the family’s medical history, various parent and/or teacher rating scales.
 An in-depth evaluation offers greater insight into strengths and weaknesses, and helps identify comorbid conditions, such as learning disabilities, depression, anxiety disorder, or autism spectrum disorder.

 When performed thoroughly and effectively, a formal assessment should offer therapy, treatment, and educational strategies to address the specific needs it reveals or confirms.